carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 In this way, namespaces allow multiple packages to have functions of the same name without creating conflicts.
 Packages are namespaces or containers which can contain multiple modules.

-Making python code into a package requires no extra tools.
+Making Python code into a package requires no extra tools.
 We need to

 - Create a directory, named after our package.
 - Put modules (`.py` files) in the directory.